home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 house sparrow

 House sparrows obviously nested in the roof of Hillside House in the past, but not now.
 Old nests were discovered during roof repairs in December 2013.
+The species is virtually absent from the plot and the adjacent Silver Service plot.

 House sparrows are still present in moderate numbers in the town of Fakenham.
 The contrast between their absence from Hillside House and presence at elsewhere in South and East Raynham just short distances away is intriguing and indicates a very viscous population.